riegelTech/vertest/doc/userGuide/en/installation.md

 1. Ensure the mongodb container is running, if not, type: `$ docker-compose up mongo`
 2. Get the container name `$ docker-compose ps | grep mongod | grep -Eo "^([A-Za-z0-9_-]*)"`
-3. Execute the dump command `$ docker exec "[YOUR_CONTAINER_NAME]" bash -c "cd /data/db/ && mongodump -d vertest -c users -o ./ && mongodump -d vertest -c testSuites -o ./"`
+3. Execute the dump command `$ docker exec "[YOUR_CONTAINER_NAME]" bash -c "cd /data/db/ && mongodump -d vertest -c users -o ./ && mongodump -d vertest -c testSuites -o ./ && mongodump -d vertest -c metadata -o ./"`
 4. You can now find in `mongoData` a new directory called `vertest` that contains the dump

 > Note that this will probably require super user rights